meltano/sdk/README.md

 # `singer-sdk` - a framework for building Singer taps

-## Strategies for Optimized Tap Development

-1. **Universal Code Formatting.**
-    - _From the [Black](https://black.readthedocs.io) product description:_
-      > By using Black, you agree to cede control over minutiae of hand-formatting.
-In return, Black gives you speed, determinism, and freedom from pycodestyle nagging about formatting.
-You will save time and mental energy for more important matters. **Black makes code review faster by producing the smallest diffs possible.** Blackened code looks the same regardless of the project you’re reading. **Formatting becomes transparent after a while and you can focus on the content instead.**
-    - _If you use our companion cookiecutter template, your project will start out auto-formatted by Black.
-You can keep this default or change it - the choice is yours._
-2. **Pervasive Python Type Hints.**
-    - _Spend less time reading documentation thanks to pervasive type declarations in our base class._
-3. **Less is More.**
+## Less is More

-    - _Because taps built from the template require less code, taking advantage of common base class capabilities, developers are able to dramatically reduce the time to develop a fully mature tap._
+Because taps built from the SDK require substantially less code, developers are able to dramatically reduce the time to develop a fully mature Singer tap.

-4. **Create Future-Proof Plugins.**
+## Build Future-Proof Data Extractors

-    - _Take advantage of new base class capabilities by simply updating your dependency version and retesting with the latest versions._
+We will continue to add new features to the SDK.
+You can always take advantage of the latest capabilities by simply updating your SDK version and then retesting and republishing with the latest version.

 ## Cookie-Cutter Quick Start